Firefly Aerospace: From Alpha Rocket to Lunar Landings

 Firefly Aerospace is one of the most improbable success stories in the commercial space industry.
 A company that was effectively bankrupt in 2017 following the death of its founder Max Polyakov's backing scenario and the subsequent national security review of its foreign ownership structure, Firefly was rescued, restructured, and has emerged as one of the most promising full-spectrum commercial launch and lunar exploration companies of the mid-2020s.

 After financial collapse in 2017, the company was restructured under new ownership led by Ukrainian entrepreneur Max Polyakov through EOS Data Analytics and ACS Investment Management.
 However, growing national security concerns about foreign ownership of a launch company led to CFIUS (Committee on Foreign Investment in the United States) intervention in 2022.
 Polyakov divested his stake, and the company was recapitalized with U.S. domestic investors.
-EWC Capital (led by former Palantir executive Joe Lonsdale) emerged as a key backer.
-The company's current valuation is estimated at approximately $1.5–2 billion.
+AE Industrial Partners and others took the lead.
+In August 2025, Firefly went public on Nasdaq under the ticker FLY, pricing an upsized IPO at $45 per share, raising approximately $868 million, and reaching a market valuation of roughly $10 billion.

-The restructured Firefly quickly demonstrated its resilience: the Alpha rocket achieved its first successful orbital launch in October 2022, the Blue Ghost lunar lander was selected for a NASA Commercial Lunar Payload Services (CLPS) mission, and a partnership with Northrop Grumman was established for the MLM (Medium Launch Mission) vehicle.
-Firefly has rapidly evolved from a pure small launch company into a multi-vehicle, multi-market competitor spanning orbital launch, lunar delivery, and in-space transportation.
+The restructured Firefly quickly demonstrated its resilience: the Alpha rocket achieved its first successful orbital launch in October 2022, Blue Ghost Mission 1 soft-landed on the Moon on March 2, 2025 β the first time a commercial company landed safely on the lunar surface β and the Northrop Grumman partnership crystallized into the now-renamed Eclipse medium-lift launch vehicle following a $50M Northrop investment in May 2025.
+Firefly has rapidly evolved from a pure small launch company into a multi-vehicle, multi-market competitor spanning orbital launch, lunar delivery, in-space transportation, and (post the November 2025 SciTec acquisition) defense mission software and electronic warfare.

 Key Takeaways

-- Key Risk: Alpha reliability still early (2 successes out of 4 flights); capital intensity of parallel development programs; NASA budget dependency for CLPS
+- Key Risk: Alpha reliability still mixed (4 of 7); capital intensity of parallel development programs

 Notable Quotes

-— Bill Weber, CEO of Firefly Aerospace, following the Blue Ghost lunar landing in March 2025
+β Jason Kim, CEO of Firefly Aerospace, following the Blue Ghost Mission 1 lunar landing in March 2025

 Space Division Profile